RatnadipDas/react-hooks/README.md

 export default store;
 ```

-Code for main app logic inside the file `App.tsx` is:
+Code for the main app logic inside the file `App.tsx` is:
 ```tsx
 import { useSyncExternalStore } from "react";
 import store, { State } from "./store/store";